-Erica Meus-Saunders is an Independent filmmaker and Editor in Nova Scotia.
-A recent graduate of the Nova Scotia Community College (NSCC) in the Screen Arts Program (2017), Erica already has a few short films under her belt – “The Dreamers" an official selection of FIN: Atlantic International Film Festival (2019) & Halifax Black Film Festival (2020), “A Chef’s Moment”, an official selection of Devour!
+Erica Meus-Saunders is a Writer, Director and Producer in Nova Scotia.
+A graduate of the Nova Scotia Community College (NSCC) in the Screen Arts Program (2017), Erica has directed and produced a few short films – “The Dreamers" an official selection of FIN: Atlantic International Film Festival (2019) & Halifax Black Film Festival (2020), “A Chef’s Moment”, an official selection of Devour!
 The Food Film Festival (2017) to name a few.

 She has also worked as crew (camera trainee, gaffer, script supervisor) on other films in the Atlantic region and hopes to expand her work in both drama and documentary film, working in various capacities.

 Erica, also a published author reveals that her first novel, "Shiloh: City of Dreams" was developed from a paragraph written in high school.
-And credits her early experience as an Editor-in-Chief of a woman’s magazine for igniting her interest in film.
+And credits her early experience as an Editor-in-Chief of a woman’s magazine (Nu Woman Magazine) for igniting her interest in film.